 Call Us: (866) 843-8325

 You will receive a supply of prosthetic socks with your prosthesis.
-The supply will be made up of a variety of thickness so you can manage your fit.
+The supply will be made up of a variety of thicknesses so you can manage your fit.
 Every time you put on the prosthesis you should know what thickness or ply you are wearing.
 If the socket feels loose, you may add a ply and if it feels tight, you might reduce a ply.
 In general, it is best to wear the appropriate ply sock fit with the least number of socks to achieve that fit.
-For example wear one 5-ply sock instead of one 3-ply sock and two 1-ply socks.
+For example, wear one 5-ply sock instead of one 3-ply sock and two 1-ply socks.
 Try to avoid wrinkles in your socks because they may cause irritation to your skin.
 Typically, a 5-ply sock has a green stripe on the top and a 3-ply sock has a yellow stripe on the top.
 This may vary depending on the manufacturer.

 Prosthetic sheaths are also available for the below knee prosthesis wearer.
 Sheaths are made of thin nylon and are advantageous in wicking away moisture from the skin and reducing friction between the skin and the prosthesis.

 Wear clean socks and sheaths every day.
-On hot and humid days many people will put on fresh socks half way through the day.
+On hot and humid days many people will put on fresh socks halfway through the day.
 Do not wear socks for several days before washing them.
 It is not good for your skin or the prosthetic socks.
 Follow the washing instructions provided by the manufacture.